“John B. Calhoun,” Wikipedia

 He introduced four pairs of mice into a large pen (not as small as I remembered).
 The mice had no restriction of food, water or nesting material.
 There were no predators.
 The only adversity was the limit on space.

-Initially, the population grew rapidly, doubling every 55 days until it reached a peak of 620 in less than a year, and then declined.
+Initially, the population grew rapidly, doubling every 55 days until it reached a peak of 620 in less than a year, and then continually declined, even as the overcrowding abated.
 The last surviving birth came another year later.

 The decline was accompanied by a continuing breakdown of normal social behavior, not just in mating.
 Among the aberrations were:

 - Expulsion of young before weaning was complete.

 - Inability of dominant males to defend their territory and harems.

 - Male sexual deviation (homosexuality).

 - Increased attacks by non-dominant males on each other with no responding defense.

 The social breakdown continued after the last surviving birth.
 The overpopulation triggered a social response that continued even when the population dwindled.
 During this period, females ceased to reproduce at all.
 The males withdrew completely, never engaging in courtship or fighting.
 They only ate, drank, slept, and groomed themselves—all solitary pursuits.
 They looked so exceptionally well-groomed and sleek, the researchers called them “the beautiful ones.”
 (See posting Hikikomori and Otaku, 12/22/2013)